Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 Http request and response details are printed to stdout with this logging config.

 ###  Documentation
-Reference documentation is available at docs.microsoft.com/python/api/azure-security-keyvault
+Reference documentation is available at docs.microsoft.com/python/api/azure-security-keyvault [TODO: update link]

 ## Provide Feedback
 If you encounter any bugs or have suggestions, please file an issue in the Issues section of the project.